expressive-code/expressive-code/packages/@expressive-code/core/README.md

       It allows customizing the loaded theme and can be used for various purposes:

-      - You can change a theme's `name` property to influence its generated CSS class name (e.g. `theme.name = 'dark'` will result in code blocks having the class `ec-theme-dark`).
+      - You can change a theme's `name` property to influence the CSS needed to select it (e.g., when using the default settings for `themeCssRoot` and `themeCssSelector`, setting `theme.name = 'dark'` will allow theme selection using `<html data-theme="dark">`).
       - You can create color variations of themes by using `theme.applyHueAndChromaAdjustments()`.

       You can optionally return an `ExpressiveCodeTheme` instance from this function to replace the theme provided in the configuration.
 This allows you to create a copy of the theme and modify it without affecting the original instance.

     - `useThemedScrollbars?: boolean`

-      Whether the theme is allowed to style the scrollbars.
+      Whether the themes are allowed to style the scrollbars.
 Defaults to `true`.

       If set to `false`, scrollbars will be rendered using the browser's default style.